dfghytr/19AI547-Blockchain-for-Business/Ex_No_4_DeFi Lending and Borrowing Protocol.md

 To build a decentralized lending protocol where users can deposit assets to earn interest and borrow assets by providing collateral.
 This experiment introduces concepts like overcollateralization, liquidity pools, and interest accrual in DeFi.

 # Algorithm:
-Step 1: Setup Lending and Borrowing Mechanism
-Users deposit ETH into the contract as liquidity.

-Depositors receive interest based on their deposits.

-Borrowers can borrow ETH but must provide collateral (e.g., 150% of the borrowed amount).

-Interest on borrowed funds is calculated dynamically based on utilization rate.

-Step 2: Implement Overcollateralization
-If a borrower’s collateral value drops below a certain liquidation threshold, their collateral is liquidated to repay the debt.

-Step 3: Allow Liquidation
-If collateral < liquidation threshold, liquidators can repay the borrower's debt and claim their collateral at a discount.
+step 1 :Users send Ether to the contract via deposit(), which adds the amount to their balance and emits a Deposited event.

+step 2 :Users call borrow(amount) and must provide at least 150% of the loan amount as collateral.
+The contract transfers the borrowed Ether to the user and records the debt.

+step 3 :Anyone can call liquidate(borrower) if a user's collateral falls below 150% of their debt.
+The liquidator receives the borrower’s collateral.

+step 4 :Every deposit, borrow, and liquidation emits an event to ensure transparency and traceability on the blockchain.